mpokrass/Personality-notes/psych-356.md

 Jung thought dream content should be saved for the smart unconscious, for delving into this resource of meaning.
 Not just a receptacle for sex/aggression.

 If Freud saw snake eating itself he’d say autoerotic.
 Also related to sex and aggression.
 Jung and Freud had their first big argument about one of Jung’s dreams.
-He dreamed that he was exploring a house, discovered bones in the subcellar.
+He dreamed that he was exploring a house, discovered bones in the sub-cellar.
 Was exciting (he used to be an archeologist) because he had recently discovered archetypes.
 Freud thought this was death dream, that Jung wanted to kill him.
 Jung decided to never impose a meaning on someone else’s dream.
 Freud didn’t want to talk dreams with Jung anymore.

 Orienting towards wholeness and meaning.
 Waterlily or lotus flower might symbolize nourishment from the muck, someone beautiful meaning above the surface.